-University of Washington ceremonial occasions begin with the entrance of the University Mace, carried by the University Marshal, philosophy professor Ronald M. Moore.
+University of Washington ceremonial occasions begin with the entrance of the University Mace, carried by the University Marshal.
 The mace symbolizes the University’s governing authority and is present only when the president and regents are in attendance.
 It signifies the proceedings have official sanction.
 The tradition of the mace derives from medieval times in England, when the mace was held by a bodyguard for dignitaries at ceremonial functions.

 Ceremonial maces are used by governing bodies worldwide, including the U.S. House of Representatives and the British Parliament.